cristalzhu/Peek-A-Queue/README.md

 ## How we built it

 We first designed the homepage, dashboard page, and the database.
 We then split up our work into frontend and backend.
-We built an API that allows user¡¯s netid, timestamp, and position in queue to be added to the database.
-For the homepage, we aimed for a user-friendly design, where the user can either submit the default value as an estimate of their position, use the ¡°+1¡± and ¡°-1¡± buttons to count their position one-by-one, or input their value in the text field.
+We built an API that allows userÂ¡Â¯s netid, timestamp, and position in queue to be added to the database.
+For the homepage, we aimed for a user-friendly design, where the user can either submit the default value as an estimate of their position, use the Â¡Â°+1Â¡Â± and Â¡Â°-1Â¡Â± buttons to count their position one-by-one, or input their value in the text field.
 After hitting submit, they will be asked for their netid to track their contribution.
 For the dashboard page, we fetch from the database the real-time data of how long the queue is and the approximate wait time.
 We also generate a graph that visualizes the fluctuations in average queue length by hour of day or day of week.